BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Introduction

 \subsubsection{Freeness of the BPS-algebra for totally negative quivers}

 Let $Q=(Q_0,Q_1)$ be a quiver with set of vertices $Q_0$ and set of arrows $Q_1$.
 We let $\Pi_Q$ be the preprojective algebra of $Q$ (defined in \eqref{preproj_def}).
-We denote by $\langle-,-\rangle_{Q}$ the Euler form of $Q$ and by $(-,-)_{\Pi_Q}$ the Euler form of $\Rep(\Pi_Q)$ (see \S \ref{subsection:notationsquivreps}).
-The Euler form factors through the morphism $\K(\Rep(\Pi_Q))\rightarrow \BoZ^{Q_0}$ taking a module to its dimension vector, and the induced bilinear form $(-,-)_{\Pi_Q}$ on $\BoZ^{Q_0}$ is the symmetrisation of the Euler form $\langle-,-\rangle_{Q}$.
-We say that $Q$ is totally negative if for any pair of nonzero $\dd,\ee\in\BoN^{Q_0}$, $(\dd,\ee)_{\Pi_Q}<0$ .
+We denote by $\langle-,-\rangle_{Q}$ the Euler form of $Q$ and by $(-,-)_{\mathscr{G}_2(Q)}$ the symmetrization of $\langle-,-\rangle_{Q}$ (see \S \ref{subsection:notationsquivreps} -- as indicated by the notation, it is also the Euler form of the \emph{derived preprojective algebra} $\SG_2(Q)$).
+The Euler form and its symmetrization factor through the morphism $\K(\Rep(\Pi_Q))\rightarrow \BoZ^{Q_0}$ taking a module to its dimension vector.
+We say that $Q$ is totally negative if for any pair of nonzero $\dd,\ee\in\BoN^{Q_0}$, $(\dd,\ee)_{\mathscr{G}_2(Q)}<0$.
 This is equivalent to the property that $Q$ has at least two loops at each vertex and at least one arrow between any two distinct vertices.
-This class of quivers appeared for example in \cite{bozec2019counting}.
+This class of quivers appeared for example in \cite{bozec2019counting}, where the authors exploited the fact that this assumption implies the freeness of a different algebra, the \emph{constructible Hall algebra} of $Q$.

 We let $\JH_{\Pi_Q}\colon\mathfrak{M}_{\Pi_Q}\rightarrow\mathcal{M}_{\Pi_Q}$ be the semisimplification map from the stack of representations of $\Pi_Q$ to the coarse moduli space.
 As in \S \ref{subsubsection:introrelativeCoHA}, we set